khval/chipset.library/README.md

 # Dependencies

-The 680x0 assembler tests used VBCC, found a GITHUB repo that includes a SDK for OS3.x that works with VBCC.
+The 680x0 assembler tests use VBCC, found a GITHUB repo that includes a SDK for OS3.x that works with VBCC.
 (Tried to use NDK31 but had some issue, did not find the LVO values.)

 https://github.com/deplinenoise/amiga-sdk